![]() |

 *

 The purpose of this program is to provide examples for accessing a VSAM data set and creating a QSAM file.
 It also provides an example of the COBOL/2 capability to use hexadecimal characters.
 This document may be used as a tutorial for new programmers or as a quick reference for experienced programmers.
-In the world of programming there are many ways to solve a problem.
-This documents and the links to other documents are intended to provide a choice of alternatives.

-Permission to use, copy, modify and distribute this software, documentation or training material for any purpose requires a fee to be paid to SimoTime Enterprises.
+Permission to use, copy, modify and distribute this software, documentation or training material for any purpose requires a fee to be paid to SimoTime Technologies.
 Once the fee is received by SimoTime the latest version of the software, documentation or training material will be delivered and a license will be granted for use within an enterprise, provided the SimoTime copyright notice appear on all copies of the software.
-The SimoTime name or Logo may not be used in any advertising or publicity pertaining to the use of the software without the written permission of SimoTime Enterprises.
+The SimoTime name or Logo may not be used in any advertising or publicity pertaining to the use of the software without the written permission of SimoTime Technologies.

-SimoTime Enterprises makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
+SimoTime Technologies makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
 It is provided "AS IS" without any expressed or implied warranty, including the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
-SimoTime Enterprises shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.
+SimoTime Technologies shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.

-This section includes links to documents with additional information that is beyond the scope and purpose of this document.
-The first sub-section requires an internet connection, the second sub-section references locally available documents.
+This section includes links to documents with additional information that are beyond the scope and purpose of this document.
+The first group of documents may be available from a local system or via an internet connection, the second group of documents will require an internet connection.

-Note: A SimoTime License is required for the items to be made available on a local server.
+Note: A SimoTime License is required for the items to be made available on a local system or server.

 The following links will require an internet connect.